Bryan Reynolds Player Props: Pirates vs. Phillies

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.430) thanks to 35 extra-base hits.
+- Reynolds leads Pittsburgh with a slugging percentage of .427, fueled by 35 extra-base hits.

-- He has hit a home run in 11.2% of his games this year, and 2.9% of his trips to the plate.
+- Reynolds has picked up an RBI in 33.3% of his games this season, with more than one RBI in 8.9% of his games.
+He has also produced three or more runs in four contests.

-- Reynolds has an RBI in 30 of 89 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in four contests.
+- In 36 of 90 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.